(Disclaimer: this post may contain affiliate links meaning I get a commission for recommending the products to you guys. Read full disclaimer here).

 11. Celebrate Your Wins

 Being disciplined isn’t just about saying no to everything.
 It’s okay to celebrate along the way.
-I’ll even say that celebrating small wins is essential to developing self-discipline for the long run.
+I’ll even say that celebrating small wins is essential to developing self-discipline in the long run.
 We all need to look forward to something.

 12. Identify Obstacles That Are Holding You Back